dice-group/KBQA-PG/TEAM2/readme.md

 > python kbqa.py
 ```

+# Start Stanford CoreNLP server

+The Webservice uses [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/) in the background for annotating questions and extract information.
+In order to use this service, you have to start a running instance of a server locally.
+This can be done by following [these](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html) instructions.

 # Open the Website

-After starting the Webservice you can visit the website **http://127.0.0.1:5000/** or **http://localhost:5000/** in order to ask questions.
+After starting the Webservice and the Stanford CoreNLP you can visit the website **http://127.0.0.1:5000/** or **http://localhost:5000/** in order to ask questions.